orbitalquark/textadept/doc/07_Modules.md

 ## Installing Modules

+If you do not have write permissions for the directory Textadept is installed in, place the module in your `~/.textadept/modules/` folder and replace all instances of `_HOME` with `_USERHOME` in the module's `init.lua`.
 It is recommended to put all custom or user-created modules in your `~/.textadept/modules/` directory so they will not be overwritten when you update Textadept.
 Also, modules in that directory override any modules in Textadept's  `modules/` directory.
 This means that if you have your own `lua`